jrsurge/portsfpp/README.md

 # portsf++

-A C++ wrapper around a modified version of portsf by Richard Dobson.
+A C++ wrapper around a modified version of portsf by Richard Dobson. portsf is a soundfile library, written in C - used by the Composers' Desktop Project

 portsf++ was created because portsf doesn't have any C++ wrappers. portsf also internally manages the files, using a fixed length array -